Bastrop Area Cruisers

 BASTROP AREA CRUISERS MISSION STATEMENT

-The mission of the BASTROP AREA CRUISERS, a non-profit organization, is to provide activities and forums for area car enthusiasts to share and exhibit antique, classic, and special interest vehicles for the benefit and enjoyment of its members and the general public.
-The club also supports various charities through contribution of club funds and memberís efforts to benefit organizations such as veteranís charities, local charities, and automobile-related scholarship activities.
+The mission of the BASTROP AREA CRUISERS, a non-profit organization, is to provide activities and forums for area car enthusiasts to share and exhibit antique, classic, late model and special interest vehicles for the benefit and enjoyment of its members and the general public.
+The club also supports various charities through contribution of club funds and member’s efforts to benefit organizations such as veteran’s charities, local charities, and automobile-related scholarship activities.

 Bastrop Area Cruisers History

 1999 - 2019

 BAC now has also grown to over 160 members.
 Members not only have antiques, classics, muscle cars, traditional street rods, trucks and rat rods but also have late model high performance cars such as Corvettes, Mustangs, Camaros, and Challengers as well as other sport and luxury cars.
-Most of our members are very active in club activities.
+Most of our members and spouses/partners are very active in club activities.

-Our 1st annual car show started in early fall of 2000 and was held at Loblolly Pines, now Lake Bastrop Lodge.
-In 2005 that changed with Hurricane Katrina.
-The owner, Rex Schumacher, a Charter Club member, opened the facility to disaster victims.
-At that time a newly formed organization working in downtown Bastrop approached the club to bring the show to downtown.
-Again the club was almost in 100% agreement and from 2005 - 2010 we worked in partnership with the Downtown Business Alliance (DBA) on the Bastrop Veterans Weekend Car Show.
-In 2011 - 2014 we moved the show to River Bend Park in Smithville and changed the name to Cruisers on the Colorado Car Show.
-In 2014 we were asked to administer the Bastrop Veterans Weekend Car Show with the DBA once again.
-Starting in 2015, the Bastrop Area Cruisers will be the sole host of the Bastrop Veterans Weekend Car Show.
+The first annual car show started in early fall of 2000 and was held at Loblolly Pines, now Lake Bastrop Lodge.
+In 2005, the Downtown Business Alliance (DBA), approached the club to bring the BAC car show to downtown.
+The club was in agreement with the request and from 2005 - 2010 the BAC worked in partnership with the DBA on the Bastrop Veterans Weekend Car Show.
+From 2011 to 2014, BAC show was held in River Bend Park in Smithville and the name was changed to Cruisers on the Colorado Car Show.
+In 2014, the BAC was again asked to administer the Bastrop Veterans Weekend Downtown Car Show in cooperation with the DBA once again.
+Starting in 2015, the Bastrop Area Cruisers have been the sole host coordinator of the entire Bastrop Veterans Weekend Car Show.
 This year’s 2019 show, the 14th annual, is slated for November 8th and 9th, in downtown Bastrop.
 In 2017 & 2018 we had over 430 & 350 visitors bring their collector vehicles to Bastrop with the result being the largest and most successful Veterans events ever in its history with thousands of spectators as well.